EricMFink/PRcasebook/_pages/Part1.md

 31. Responsibility for Litigation.

-32. The Lawyer’s Duty in Its Last Analysis.
+32. The Lawyer's Duty in Its Last Analysis.

 </div>